Canon SX720 vs Nikon D780

 Studio photographers will appreciate that the Nikon D780 (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D780 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX720 and D780 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Nikon D780 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX720 and the Nikon D780?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.